 $$Performance{ct}^{zombie} = \alpha + \beta New{ct} + X'{ct-1}\eta + \mu_c + \theta_t + \varepsilon{ct}$$ where $Performance{ct}^{zombie}$ is a measure of average performance of zombie firms in prefecture c in year t, including asset turnover, net profit margin, and return on assets.
-Newct indicates the first service year of a new prefecture Party Secretary, X'{ct-1} is the list of lagged prefecture controls. μ_c represents city-cycle fixed effects, and θ_t represents year fixed effects.
-Standard errors are clustered at prefecture level.
+Newct indicates the first service year of a new prefecture Party Secretary, and X'{ct-1} is the list of lagged prefecture controls. μ_c represents city-cycle fixed effects, and θ_t represents year fixed effects.
+Standard errors are clustered at the prefecture level.

-Similarly, as the timing of (re-) appointment is subject to some random changes, I use a dummy as an instrument for actual first service year, NewIV, for whether five years have passed since the previous "first service year".
-This scheduled "first service year" is a predictor of real "last service year".
-To avoid that the instrument only assigns last service year to years t, t+5, t+10, and t+15, I reset the instrument after an early (re-) appointment.
+Similarly, as the timing of (re-)appointment is subject to some random changes, I use a dummy as an instrument for the actual first service year, NewIV, for whether five years have passed since the previous "first service year".
+This scheduled "first service year" is a predictor of the real "last service year".
+To avoid the case where the instrument only assigns the last service year to years t, t+5, t+10, and t+15, I reset the instrument after an early (re-)appointment.

 Does zombie performance deteriorates after a new Party Secretary comes?
-Table 7 shows the results of first year effect on zombie performance indicators.
-In each panel, column (1) reports the result of OLS, column (2) reduced form, column (3) instrument variable regression, and column (4) the first stage of IV regression.
-There is no significant effect of first service year on any performance measure.
+Table 7 shows the results of first-year effect on zombie performance indicators.
+In each panel, column (1) reports the result of OLS regression, column (2) reduced-form regression, column (3) instrument variable regression, and column (4) the first stage of IV regression.
+There is no significant effect of the first service year on any performance measure.

-I then expend the results by tracing out how zombie performance changes across two cycles: five years in the current cycle, and the first three years in the next cycle.
+I then expand on the results by tracing out how zombie performance changes across two cycles: five years in the current cycle and the first three years in the next cycle.
 Figure 8 shows the results.
-The x-axis represents dummies for scheduled service year.
-It ranges from t=-3, which indicates scheduled second year of service for the current cycle, to t=3, which indicates scheduled third year of service for the next cycle.
+The x-axis represents dummies for the scheduled service year.
+It ranges from t=-3, which indicates the scheduled second year of service for the current cycle, to t=3, which indicates the scheduled third year of service for the next cycle.
 I use the scheduled first year of service for the current cycle (t=-4) as the reference group in the regression.

-The top plot shows how average asset turnover of zombie firms varies across two appointment cycles.
-The middle plot reflects average net profit margin, and the bottom plot represents return on assets.
-For zombie firms, the efficiency to use assets to generate sales revenue improves across the current cycle, and dips when the current Party Secretary leaves and a new Party Secretary comes into force.
-Return on asset tends to decreases over the current cycle and the trend further extends to the next cycle.
-Net profit margin does not exhibit significant trend across two cycles.
-Put it together, there is suggestive evidence that zombie firms shows lower efficiency in the year after an official is re-assigned, but their average profitability do not change significantly.
+The top plot shows how the average asset turnover of zombie firms varies across two appointment cycles.
+The middle plot reflects the average net profit margin, and the bottom plot represents the return on assets.
+For zombie firms, the efficiency to use assets to generate sales revenue improves across the current cycle and dips when the current Party Secretary leaves and a new Party Secretary comes into power.
+Return on asset tends to decrease over the current cycle, and the trend extends further to the next cycle.
+Net profit margin does not exhibit a significant trend across two cycles.
+Taken together, the evidence suggests that zombie firms show lower efficiency in the year after an official is reassigned, but their average profitability does not change significantly.

-6.2 Does Lending to Zombies Helps Promotion?
+6.2 Does Lending to Zombies Help Promotion?